 If you have a certificate from a reputable diamond grading lab such as the GIA, you can reference this document to find your diamond’s exact fluorescence.
 If you have a jeweler’s appraisal for your diamond that includes fluorescence, take their grading with a grain of salt.

-After our deep dive into understanding diamond fluorescence, you might be considering upgrading your diamond.
-At WP Diamonds, we are expert diamond, designer jewelry and luxury watch buyers who can help you sell the pieces you no longer love and become a step closer towards owning your perfect diamond.
+After our deep dive into understanding diamond fluorescence, you might be considering selling or upgrading your diamond.
+At WP Diamonds, we are expert diamond, luxury jewelry, watch and handbag buyers.